ksu-cs-textbooks/cs-zero/content/z-ap-alignment/01-syllabus.md

 #### Labs 10 & 11 - Loops

 This lab introduces the concepts of loops and iteration in both pseudocode and Python.
 Students will see both for loops (iterating across a collection or range) and while loops (iterating while a Boolean condition is true).
 Students also learn how to use loops to prompt for input and repeat until a valid input is received.
 Students learn to test loops using inputs that achieve branch and path coverage.
+Students also learn how to import the `random` library in Python and generate random integer values in a range.

 * **CRD** - 1.2 Program Function & Purpose, 1.3 Program Design & Development, 1.4 Identifying & Correcting Errors
-* **AAP** - 3.5 Boolean Expressions, 3.8 Iteration, 3.9 Developing Algorithms, 3.12 Calling Procedures, 3.13 Developing Procedures
+* **AAP** - 3.5 Boolean Expressions, 3.8 Iteration, 3.9 Developing Algorithms, 3.12 Calling Procedures, 3.13 Developing Procedures, 3.14 Libraries, 3.15 Random Values

 #### Lab 12 - Nested Loops